-Strength comes from knowing all your options.
+Strength comes from knowing.

 We know how you feel; you are not alone.
 Many of our staff have been where you are.
 We can help you understand your choices and what makes sense for your current situation.
-Call us to schedule your free and confidential appointment today.
+Call or text us to schedule your free and confidential appointment today.

 Before having an abortion, you should consider the following:

 Do you have a tubal (ectopic) pregnancy requiring immediate medical attention?